Dripdrop12/ipardalis/content/blog/2022-10-14-selectively-breeding-furcifer-pardalis/index.md

 When we hit on a very consistent clutch like [Jude x Kako](https://ipardalis.com/blog/2019/06/05/jude-kako/), we will keep and breed as many females as we can because we know those females are going to be just as consistent as their brothers.

+### Proving Out Females

+There are two big challenges to prove out a female:

+1. Raising male offspring to see their coloration
+2. Knowing what it is

+Most first-time breeders can not do either of these things.
+They do not have the infrastructure to raise their males until they color up, and if they raise them in groups under sub-par conditions, their males only present stressed and submissive colors.
+They never get to see their true potential and genetics.

+Being able to recognize early signs of rainbows vs clean phenotype outcomes in the juvenile stage of development takes practice.
+I often refer to young babies showing potential as "zebras" because clean colors present as white against a distinct barring that almost looks like a zebra.
+Then as they develop, those clean whites either fill in with one color or a mix.
+One of our best rbbb, [Ralph]({{< ref "blog/ralph" >}}), was an amazingly clean zebra that started to glow orange.
+Slowly that white filled in without any other color and we immediately stashed him around 3 months old.
+Small details, like a red gular, are signs of red body/rainbow results if you are breeding for ybbb, so you can see early on if the animal has red features which could become more prominent as they age.

+For yellows, the green/yellow spectrum is what you want to see because there is actually a distinct chromatophore which creates color along that spectrum without the ability to produce red.
+There's another chromatophore which produces color along the gold/orange/red spectrum which is confused with yellow (it is actually gold, not neon yellow).
+In Ambilobe, this red spectrum chromatophore is more common at the dermal layer (between scales), so you can look for it there in juveniles.
+Reds often become more prominent around 6 months of age, but these animals can shift from gold to red throughout their lives.
+I have never seen a true neon yellow/green animal shift to red because these are actually physical differences that do not change over time.

 ## Genetic Diversity

 Sometimes we will pair a less-than-perfect male to a female we have a high degree of confidence in.
 We do this to add genetic diversity into the project, and we will not breed *any* females from these pairings unless the males prove out well.
 The goal is to get a nice male from the female's lineage and avoid the less-than-perfect sire's traits.
 I have sometimes pejoratively referred to these as "throw-away" clutches because the goal is to introduce genetic diversity while knowing we will not be able to use the females for fear that they resemble their sire.